 - Understand the fundamentals of statistics (random sampling, distribution, deviation, confidence interval, and interpretation of results)

-Now that you’re armed with timing and problem-solving strategies, and knowledge of the content of the test, you’re ready to train for the math marathon that is the ACT math section!
-You can find hundreds of practice problems with explanations that teach you the concepts you need to know in The Olive Book ACT course.
+Now that you’re armed with these ACT math strategies, and knowledge of the content of the test, you’re ready to train for the math marathon that is the ACT math section!
+You can find hundreds of practice problems with explanations that teach you the ACT math strategies and concepts you need to know in Olive Book’s ACT course.
 Or, you can study directly on the ACT website with their free resources.